 Are you completing high school and aspiring to become a rubber technologist?
 You might be wondering about the best course to study, what school to attend, how to prepare for the GRE or other college entrance exams, and other requirements apart from your high school grade.
 It does not take long to become a professional rubber technologist, but before we discuss how you will become one, let’s first define a rubber technologist.

 The Job as a Rubber Technologist

 Rubber technologists are engineers that deal with the manufacturing of rubber.
 They also develop valuable rubber-made commodities that we use in our daily life.
 They include motor vehicle and bicycle tires, rubber shoes, bands, and other latex substances.
 The rubber can either be natural, latex, or artificial.

 As a rubber engineer, you identify, describe, and state elements of the different rubber forms.

 What Should I Study to Be a Rubber Technologist?

 In most countries, you require either a college certificate or a bachelor’s degree in rubber engineering to start your career in this field and be recognized.
 Candidates with other related courses as undergrad degrees can specialize in rubber engineering in post-graduate programs.

 What Are University Entry Requirements to Study Rubber Technology?

-One, you ought to have completed your A lever or high school final exam with majors in mathematics and sciences (specifically chemistry and physics).
+One, you should have completed your A level or high school final exam with majors in mathematics and sciences (specifically chemistry and physics).
 Those who do not qualify for bachelor’s degrees direct from high school can pursue post-secondary education like a diploma or associate degree first.

 GRE Entry Exam for Rubber Technology High Education Candidates

 Students, especially those pursuing post-graduate education, must sit for admission exams.
-In some countries, you must sit for GATE, Graduate aptitude Test in Engineering; in others, you may sit for the GRE.
+In some countries, you must sit for the GATE, the Graduate Aptitude Test in Engineering; in others, you may sit for the GRE.

 Degree in Rubber Technology